How to Open a Business Checking Account With Bad Credit

 Form a Limited Liability Company (LLC)

-When you form an LLC you receive an employer identification number (EIN) that you can use to identify your business.
+When you form an LLC, you receive an EIN that identifies your business.
 It also lets you separate your business and personal credit.
+However, personal assets may be vulnerable in a lawsuit even with an EIN, depending on the severity.

 Banks may be more willing to work with a more formalized business, even if its owner has some issues with their credit.